By Dennis Hartley

 Midnight Express– If you can get through the first 15 minutes of this 1979 Best Picture nominee without experiencing even the slightest little anxiety attack, well then you are a much bigger man, or woman, than I. Which brings me to my next question: Have you ever been in a Turkish prison?
 Alan Parker’s almost unbearably intense drama is the next worst thing to actually being there.

-The Shout– For some unknown reason, Robert Graves and John Hurt go together like soup and sandwich.
-This 1978 sleeper was adapted from a Graves story by Michal Austin and its director, Jerzy Skolimowski.
+The Shout– This unsettling 1978 sleeper was adapted from a Robert Graves story by Michal Austin and its director, Jerzy Skolimowski.
 Hurt is excellent as a mild-mannered avant-garde musician who lives in a sleepy English hamlet with his wife (Susannah York).
 When an enigmatic vagabond (Alan Bates) blows into town, their quiet country life begins to go…elsewhere.
-This is a genre-defying film; somewhere between psychological thriller and culture clash drama.
-I’ll put it this way-if you like Peter Weir’s The Last Wave, this one is in your wheelhouse.
-Look for an uncharacteristically low-key Tim Curry in a supporting role.
+This is a genre-defying film; somewhere between psychological horror and culture clash drama.
+I’ll put it this way-if you like Peter Weir’s The Last Wave (which would make a great double-bill) this one is in your wheelhouse.

-The Elephant Man -This 1980 David Lynch film (a Best Picture nominee) dramatizes the bizarre life of Joseph Merrick (Hurt), a 19th Century Englishman afflicted by a physical condition so hideously deforming and upsetting to people that when he entered adulthood, his sole option for survival was to “work” as a sideshow freak.
-However, when a compassionate surgeon named Frederick Treaves (Anthony Hopkins) entered his life, a whole new world opened up to him.
+The Elephant Man – This 1980 David Lynch film (nominated for 8 Academy Awards, including Best Picture) dramatizes the bizarre life of Joseph Merrick (John Hurt), a 19th Century Englishman afflicted by a physical condition so hideously deforming that when he entered adulthood, his sole option for survival was to “work” as a sideshow freak.
+However, when a compassionate surgeon named Frederick Treaves (Anthony Hopkins) entered his life, a whole new world opened to him.

-While there is an inherent grotesqueness to much of the imagery, Lynch treats his subject as respectably and humanely as Dr. Treaves.
-Beautifully shot in black and white ( by DP Freddie Francis), Lynch’s film has a “steampunk” vibe.
-Hurt deservedly earned an Oscar nom for his performance, all the more impressive when you consider how he conveys the intelligence and gentle soul of this man while encumbered by all that prosthetic.
-Amazing work from the entire cast, which includes Anne Bancroft, Freddie Jones and John Gielgud.
+While there is an inherent grotesqueness to much of the imagery, Lynch treats his subject as respectfully and humanely as Dr. Treaves.
+Beautifully shot in black and white (by DP Freddie Francis), Lynch’s film has a “steampunk” vibe.
+Hurt deservedly earned an Oscar nod for his performance, more impressive when you consider how he conveys the intelligence and gentle soul of this man while encumbered by all that prosthetic.
+Great work by the entire cast, which includes Anne Bancroft, Freddie Jones and John Gielgud.